cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_2_notes.md

 Developed TScan, which helps identify targets of TCRs at scale Next, developed TScan-II to understand what antigen CD4 T cells recognize
 - Platform is sensitive enough to perform genome-wide scale screens
-- Wanted to capture endogenous antigen processing and T cell signaling; i.e., want to find antiges that can be processed and do activate T cells
+- Wanted to capture endogenous antigen processing and T cell signaling; i.e., want to find antigens that can be processed and do activate T cells
+- Uses reverse-engineered 293 cells to behave more like APCs (need to check paper for details)
+- Use engineered CD8 cells that have been modified to take up CD4 TCRs and express GzmB; also introduced CD4 coreceptor and had to stabilize TCRs (?)

 Developed reporter linked to GzmB activity, you have GFP linked to inactivated RFP by a GzmB cleaveage site.
 When GZMB cleaves the site, the RFP folds properly and expresses
 - Relies on the fact that activated CD4 T cells will secrete GzmB into presenting cell